camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 The endpoints' paths are ordered lexicographically.
 * the dynamic endpoints should be structured with brakes like `process-instance/{id}/variables/{varName}/data`, then the path parameters (`id` and `varName`) should always be included in the endpoint definition and marked as `required`.
 * endpoints that are almost similar but have a different paths (e.g. [Get Activity Instance Statistics](https://docs.camunda.org/manual/7.12/reference/rest/process-definition/get-activity-statistics/)) needs to be separated in different files.
-A unique `operationId` should be assigne to each of them.
+A unique `operationId` should be assigned to each of them.
 You can consider adding the common parts of the endpoints in [lib/commons](#commons).
 * the name of the method's request (GET, POST, PUT, DELETE, OPTIONS) is the name of the template file (get.ftl, post.frl, etc.).
 * each endpoint definition has a unique `operationId` that will be used for the generation of clients.
-* for async endpoints make sure to add `Operation` suffix to prevent collisions in generated C# clients, e.g. `setExternalTaskRetriesAsync` -> `setExternalTaskRetriesAsyncOperation`, `modifyProcessInstanceAsync` -> `modifyProcessInstanceAsyncOperation`
+* for `async` endpoints make sure to add `Operation` suffix to prevent collisions in generated C# clients, e.g. `setExternalTaskRetriesAsync` -> `setExternalTaskRetriesAsyncOperation`, `modifyProcessInstanceAsync` -> `modifyProcessInstanceAsyncOperation`
 In most of the cases, the java method name should be used (e.g. `deleteProcessInstancesAsync`).
 When this is not possible, please define it according to the Java conventions.
 * each endpoint definition contains a tag of its resource (e.g. `Process instance`, `Deployment`).
 * each endpoint definition contains a description.